Konstantin-2/distadm/README.md

 $ sudo distadm read-packet &lt;filename&gt;

-Do not forget do the same backwards to move execution results to the first computers.
+Do not forget do the same backwards to move execution results to the first computer.

 # More